UNI EN ISO 11612

 - Protection against contact heat.
 F1 – F3.

 What does 11612 clothing protect against?

-Protective clothing certified with UNI EN ISO 11612:2015 is classified as Category III PPE.
-The risk related to this standard is very high: these garments guarantee protection from extreme exposure to radiant heat (C), molten aluminium splashes (D), molten iron splashes (E) and convective heat (B).
+Protective clothing certified under UNI EN ISO 11612:2015 falls into Category III PPE, indicating a very high-risk standard.
+These garments assure protection against extreme exposure to radiant heat (C), molten aluminium splashes (D), molten iron splashes (E), and convective heat (B).

 |#||Levels of performance|